dboddie-canonical-work/disgorged-docs/snapcraft-top-level-metadata.rst

    assumes:
    - snapd2.38

-Other potential values for *assumes* include: - ``common-data-dir``: support for common data directory across revisions of a snap - ``snap-env``: support for the “Environment:” feature in snap.yaml - ``command-chain``: support for the “command-chain” feature for apps and hooks in snap.yaml - ``kernel-assets``: support for kernel assets in `gadget.yaml <gadget-snaps.md#snapcraft-top-level-metadata-heading--specification>`__, such as to include volume content in the style ``$kernel:ref``
+Other potential values for *assumes* include: - ``common-data-dir``: support for common data directory across revisions of a snap - ``snap-env``: support for the “Environment:” feature in snap.yaml - ``command-chain``: support for the “command-chain” feature for apps and hooks in snap.yaml - ``kernel-assets``: support for kernel assets in :ref:`gadget.yaml <gadget-snaps-specification>`, such as to include volume content in the style ``$kernel:ref``

-.. _snapcraft-top-level-metadata-heading--base:
+.. _snapcraft-top-level-metadata-base:

 base
 ~~~~